 Bishop faces the future with a keen sense of history … and both eyes open.
-“Every industry thinks that it is immune from the current convergence of technology, the environment and economics,” he reflects.
+“Every industry thinks that it's immune from the current convergence of technology, the environment and economics,” he claims.
 “Leaders in every industry have to be alert for threats, for evolving trends, and for falsely believing that the next generation of technology won’t come as quickly as the last.
 Just ask taxi companies, cigarette makers or makers of flip phones.”

-Similarly, he continued, the national grid is in a rapid state of change and innovation, with the explosive growth of solar and wind power generation and electric vehicles changing the fundamental calculus about the marketplace.
+Similarly, he continues, the national electric grid is in a rapid state of change and innovation, with the explosive growth of solar and wind power generation and electric vehicles changing the fundamental calculus about the marketplace.

-“It’s clear that American consumers want more green energy, and clearly, battery storage has a role to play in shaping a national grid that can deliver that energy,” observed Bishop.
+“It’s clear that American consumers want more green energy, and clearly, battery storage infrastructure has a role to play in shaping a national grid that can deliver that energy,” Bishop observes.
 “The market for storage, while still maturing, poses a really big and exciting challenge.
-At Key Capture Energy, we’re delighted to play the very small part that we do.”
+Key Capture Energy is delighted to play the very small part in this industry that we do.”

 # # #

-If you enjoyed reading this story, please check out my profile of Brian Williams, a specialist in transmitting renewable energy underground from where it's generated to where it's most needed.
-If you have ideas for future topics for this blog, please contact me at email@example.com.
-Many thanks.
+If you enjoyed reading this story, please check out my profile of Brian Williams, an expert in transmitting renewable energy underground from where it's generated to where it's needed.
+If you have ideas for future topics for this blog, please contact me at firstname.lastname@example.org